Digital Federal Credit Union auto loans review

 - No free credit check.
 Some auto loan providers offer a free credit check as part of the approval process — DCU doesn’t.

 Compare more car loans

-Digital Federal Credit Union doesn’t have the greatest reviews on the Better Business Bureau (BBB) as of July 2019.
-It only receives a C rating from the BBB due to its failure to respond to customer complaints filed against it.
-And it earns a meager 1.5 out of 5 stars based on 21 customer reviews.
+Digital Federal Credit Union doesn’t have the greatest reviews on the Better Business Bureau (BBB).
+It receives an A rating from the BBB, but earns a meager 1.4 out of 5 stars for its customer review rating.